 Most linguists agree that the word “church” is derived from the Greek word “kuriakos” which simply means “the Lord’s”.
 The word was used only twice in the Bible: in 1 Cor.
 11:20 for “the Lord’s supper” and in Rev. 1:10 for “the Lord’s day”.
 It did not mean anything like what the word “church” means today!
 By the time the Roman Emperor Constantine had legalized Christianity in the year 313, another word had been added: doma.
 Kuriakos doma meant the Lord’s house or domicile, a building that was the Lord’s.
 When the Emperor declared Christianity to be Rome’s religion, he gave tax exemptions to the leaders of it, appointed Christians as high ranking officials, supported the church financially, and… built churches – “kuriakos doma”.
 However, the phrase “kuriakos doma” is not in the original Greek Scriptures at all.

 The word “ekklesia” is a composite noun made up of two Greek words – “ek” meaning “out of or away from”, and “kaleo” meaning “called”.
-But just as composite nouns in English can’t be broken apart but instead make up a new word with a new meaning, so it was in the Greek.
+But just as composite nouns in English can’t be broken apart but instead make up a new word with a new meaning, so it is in the Greek.
 The meaning is changed from the individual parts of the word, into a new composite word with a new meaning and definition.
 For instance, we can’t take the word “outcome” and take it to mean “come out”.
-In the same way we can’t take “ekklesia” and think it means “called out”.
+In the same way we can’t take “ekklesia” and think it means “called out” (I have written more about the Greek word “ekklesia” in “Assembly Required”).
 The word meant a gathering of people, or an assembly of people.
 It didn’t mean a church building or a temple.